 THE 'UNIVERSIDAD YA!
 SCHOLARSHIP PROGRAM.'

-The Hispanic Arts Council of St. Louis calls for applicants every year in February for the 'Universidad YA!
+The Hispanic Arts Council of St. Louis called for applicants every year for the 'Universidad YA!
 Scholarship Program', a scholarship offered in partnership with Anheuser-Busch Company sponshorship.
-The Hispanic Arts Council of St. Louis receives a donation of $5,000.00 annually for these scholarships to support educational opportunities for Latino/as in the St. Louis Region.
-We thank Anheuser-Busch Co. for its generosity and constant support of the Hispanic Community.
-The goal of this scholarship program is to benefit 5 Hispanic college students with $1,000.00 scholarship each to further their college studies.
+The Hispanic Arts Council of St. Louis received a donation of $5,000.00 annually for these scholarships to support educational opportunities for Latino/as in the St. Louis Region.
+We thank Anheuser-Busch Co. for its generosity and support of the Hispanic Community.
+The goal of this scholarship program was to benefit 5 Hispanic college students with $1,000.00 scholarship each to further their college studies.
 We wish all the recipients of our scholarships throughout the years the best of luck in their careers.

 AWARDEES OF THE 'UNIVERSIDAD YA!'
 SCHOLARSHIP PROGRAM HONORED AT A CEREMONY BY THE HISPANIC ARTS COUNCIL OF ST. LOUIS AT ANHEUSER-BUSCH HEADQUARTERS ON JULY 6TH, 2015!
 CONGRATULATIONS!!!